Paul Frommer made Na’vi. Mark Okrand made Klingon. J.R.R. Tolkien made Quenya, Sindarin, and many other languages.

-I’ve had to re-appreciate this over the last couple of weeks as I got ready to start my own sci-fi novel.
-I studied linguistics as an English major in college but hadn’t a real application for that knowledge until this project.
+I’ve had to re-appreciate this as I got ready to start my own sci-fi novel.
+I studied linguistics as an English major in college, but hadn’t a real application for that knowledge until this project.
 I’m far from an experienced conlanger, but what I’ve come across might help you with your own worldbuilding.

 It’s important to have some sort of guiding principle in mind for your language before starting.
 Language is something we want to enhance the credibility of a make-believe world.
 Tolkien is one of those few writers who developed a language first and the fiction followed.
 Many who came after him are the opposite.
 Tolkien invented languages as a hobby and creative outlet, but a lot of the languages we hear in science fiction and fantasy are made under deadline with the goal of just sounding otherworldly.
 Paul Frommer had four years to do this with Avatar.
 Mark Okrand had to develop Klingon on the fly during Star Trek: The Search for Spock.